rmcanany/SolidEdgeStorekeeper/Readme.md

 Here we are setting up the processing of button head capscrews.
 You can see we need to specify what template to use and how to name the file.
 We must also provide the companion spreadsheet name and the tab in that file where the information is stored.

 As mentioned previously, formulas can contain entries such as `%{Name}` and `%{MaterialFormula}`.
 Variables are *populating* the part file, not *reading from it*.
-That means you cannot reference a file property like `%{Custom.Engineer}` in a formula.
+That means you cannot reference a property in a Solid Edge file, like `%{Custom.Engineer}`, in a formula.
 Variables can only come from `Storekeeper.xls` or a companion spreadsheet.

 In this example, we are also updating the description property.
 That isn't necessary for the program to function.
 It just illustrates how to update Solid Edge file properties.
 Any property in the file can be updated in this way.